 Other participants in the survey expressed concern that ED would limit their ability to forge new relationships and that a decline in self-confidence associated with ED would also impact their day-to-day relationships, both work-related and personal.

 Partners of men with ED may feel concerned, frustrated, rejected, scared, or lonely.
-They may experience any or all these feelings.
+They may experience any or all of these feelings.

 Partners may also develop feelings of insecurity or misperceptions that ED is a reflection on them, their appearance, or youthfulness.
 It is common for partners to believe that a lack of attractiveness or interest causes ED.
 If these feelings fester, the relationship will become strained as each partner withdraws.
 The opportunity to problem-solve may be lost to blaming the other.